Route basis

-The route starts from the fixed 1256 m Lovcen-slope launch and descends toward the Bay shore.
+The route uses the fixed 1256 m Lovcen-slope launch before descending toward the Bay shore.

-The route starts from the fixed 1256 m Lovcen-slope launch and descends toward the Bay shore.
+The route uses the fixed 1256 m Lovcen-slope launch before descending toward the Bay shore.

-The 90-minute cycle covers meeting the instructor, the drive to launch, preparation, the flight and removing equipment after landing.
+The 90-minute cycle covers meeting the instructor, the drive to launch, preparation, airtime and removing equipment after landing.

 Yes.
-Up to 25 minutes is the regulated target when thermal conditions allow.
-Weak lift can make the flight shorter even when the flight is completed safely.
+Airtime is planned for up to 25 minutes when thermals give enough lift.
+Weak lift can make the descent shorter even when the flight is completed safely.

 The main meeting point is near the Old Town, with an additional meeting option near the landing area when that is more practical.

-The flight is regulated up to 25 minutes when thermals allow.
-The route descends over the Bay of Kotor, St John Fortress and the Old Town before landing near Small Beach.
+Airtime is planned for up to 25 minutes when thermals give enough lift; the pilot decides what is safe on the day.
 The whole cycle is planned within up to 90 minutes from meeting the instructor to removing the equipment after landing.

-Action-camera footage is included when it is actually recorded, and the file is delivered by download link.
-The participant may also take a phone, but the action-camera holder is the normal flight-footage tool.
+This covers the local pilot-led tandem demonstration flight.
+Action-camera footage is included when it is actually recorded and delivered by download link.
+A participant may take a phone only when it can be secured and the pilot agrees; the action-camera holder is the normal flight footage tool.

 There is no fixed upper age limit.
 Basic mobility matters more than age.
 The participant needs to stand steadily, follow simple pilot instructions, move forward for a few seconds during takeoff and step forward briefly on landing.